rcc-uchicago/user-guide/docs/databases/booth.md

 ## Eligibility

-* All University of Chicago faculty members (PIs) are eligible to request access to the BFI databases with approval from the designated point of contact (PoC) for the database.
+* All University of Chicago faculty members (PIs) are eligible to request access to the Booth databases with approval from the designated point of contact (PoC) for the database.
 * After the PI and database’s PoC approval have been received, students, post-doctoral researchers, and collaborators, among others, can access the databases.

 <p align="center">